About the Company

 WHAT WE DO

-Our annual activities include an outdoor winter production, the premier of a new work for the mainstage, and the commissioning and development of up to three new works.
-We have experimented with audio plays for podcast and aim to include these as a regular creative platform.
-We connect with the greater community and support professional artists through workshops and special performances.
+Our annual activities include an outdoor winter production, the premier of a new work for the mainstage, the commissioning and development of up to three new works, all using collaborative models inspired by our foremothers.